 “You know it’s not cold enough for that, right?” a voice said from behind.

 He swung around, disappointed that his tongue slid across the smooth metal and slipped back into his mouth as he spun.
 A short, gray-haired woman, no taller than him, rested her elbow on her cane decorated with red swirls like a candy cane.
 She grinned widely, showing off yellowed teeth and deep wrinkles in her cheeks that resembled gills.

 “But it’s December,” he said.

 He hung his head and kicked his foot at the patch of grass growing between the crack in the sidewalk.

 “Tell you what.
 You help this old lady across the street, and I’ll buy you a popsicle.
 You’ll have better luck with that.”

 He hurriedly stood next to her on the opposite side of the cane.
 They locked arms and waited at the curb for the signal to flash, giving them the OK to meet the man with the ice cream cart on the other side.

 This piece of flash fiction makes Day 14 of 31 Days of Holiday Hooligans.
 It is also in response to this week’s photo prompt for Sunday Photo Fiction.
-Click the froggy icon to read other stories inspired by the photo and add your own.
+Click the froggy icon to read other stories inspired by the photo.